Filipino Americans (

 period, prior to 1946, Filipinos were

-Americans, and they were also presented with an idealized image of America.[176]
+taught that they were American, and presented with an idealized America.[182]
 They had official status as

-United States nationals.[188]
-When they were ill-treated and discriminated against by other Americans, Filipinos were faced with the
+United States nationals.[194]
+When ill-treated and discriminated by other Americans, Filipinos were faced with the

-racism which existed during that period, which undermined these ideals.[189]Carlos Bulosan later wrote about this experience in America is in the Heart.
-Even pensionados, who immigrated on government scholarships,[176] were treated poorly.[189]
+racism of that period, which undermined these ideals.[195]Carlos Bulosan later wrote about this experience in America is in the Heart.
+Even pensionados, who immigrated on government scholarships,[182] were treated poorly.[195]

-colonial mentality," or the idea that Western ideals and physical characteristics are superior to their own.[192]
-Although categorized as Asian Americans, Filipino Americans have not fully embraced being part of this racial category due to marginalization by other Asian American groups and or the dominant American society.[193]
-This created a struggle within Filipino American communities over how far to assimilate.[194]
-The term "white-washed" has been applied to those who are seeking to assimilate further.[195]
+colonial mentality", or the idea that Western ideals and physical characteristics are superior to their own.[198]
+Although categorized as Asian Americans, Filipino Americans have not fully embraced being part of this racial category due to marginalization by other Asian American groups and or the dominant American society.[199]
+This created a struggle within Filipino American communities over how far to assimilate.[200]
+The term "white-washed" has been applied to those seeking to further assimilate.[201]
+Those who disclaim their ethnicity lose the positive adjustment to outcomes that are found in those who have a strong, positive, ethnic identity.[198]

 Of the ten largest immigrant groups, Filipino Americans have the highest rate of